How to get a Good Apprenticeship- and Why They are Hard to Come By

 A good apprenticeship is a major investment from both studio, mentor, and apprentice.
 They take 2-4 years to complete, and most mentors and studios only take a single apprentice at a time so they can focus on training them correctly.
 Apprentices work reasonable hours, are paid a living wage, and often have benefits.
 The time needed to train an apprentice takes time away from a mentors usual tasks and piercings, and the time investment alone is massive- not to mention the money investment in paying an apprentice while the mentor simultaneously has less time for piercings and clients.
-And, usually once an apprentice finishes their apprenticeship, they transition into a full time piercer.
+And, usually once an apprentice finishes their apprenticeship, they transition into a full time piercer at the studio.

 This means a few things-